 The correct combination of key and channel ID will activate the key.

-The hue and saturation of a colour.
+The hue and saturation of a color.
 The chrominance signal is modulated onto a 4.43 MHz carrier in the PAL television system and a 3.58 MHz carrier in the NTSC television system.

-The colour component of the composite baseband video signal assembled from the I and Q portions.
-The phase angle of the signal represents hue and amplitude represents colour saturation.
+The color component of the composite baseband video signal is assembled from the I and Q portions.
+The phase angle of the signal represents hue and amplitude represents color saturation.

 Electromagnetic waves whose electric field uniformly rotates along the signal path.
 Broadcasts used by Intelsat and other international satellites use circular, not horizontally or vertically polarized waves as are common in North American and European transmissions